-Twenty five trained panelists assessed the yam crisps.Each judge evaluated a total of eighteen yam crisps at two sessions (9 samples per session), following a randomized design matrix (XLSTAT 2012, Statsoft, France).
+Twenty five trained panelists assessed the yam crisps.
+Each judge evaluated a total of eighteen yam crisps at two sessions (9 samples per session), following a randomized design matrix (XLSTAT 2012, Statsoft, France).
 The panelists were served with 100 g of each sample of yam crisps and instructed to taste and evaluate the sample using an evaluation sheet.
 Sensory attributes assessed included colour and colour uniformity, crispiness, aroma, taste and overall acceptability.
-A 7point Hedonic scale with 1 representing 'dislike extremely' and 7 representing 'like extremely' was used for the evaluation (Stone and Sidel, 2004; Lawless and Heymann, 2010; Rampersad et al., 2003; Hooda and Jood, 2005).
+A 7-point Hedonic scale with 1 representing 'dislike extremely' and 7 representing 'like extremely' was used for the evaluation [15-18].
 Panelists were also given the option to make general comments about the samples.
 The evaluation was conducted in individual sensory booths consistent with ISO 8589.
 Unsalted cracker and water were supplied to panelists for refreshing their palates before tasting subsequent samples.
-Individual scores from the panelists were averaged and data analyzed (SPSS 17.0.1, 2008).
-Statistical significance was set at a level of 95% confidence interval.
-Stepwise regression was used to determine the influence of sensory attributes on overall acceptability of yam crisps.